uc-cdis/gen3.org/content/resources/user/diirm-submission.md

 The authz column coordinates with the user permissions set in the Gen3 microservices [Fence](https://github.com/uc-cdis/fence) and [Arborist](https://github.com/uc-cdis/arborist).

 ### Bucket Manifest File
-The bucket manifest file should contain individual file level meta data for a single batch of ingestion files.
+The bucket manifest file should contain individual file level metadata for a single batch of ingestion files.
 This means there will be several bucket manifest files per data commons.
 It is recommended that they are represented in a tab separated variable format and in each, a row should minimally contain the following information:

 - File Name
 - File Size